iFission/community-care/README.md

 WebApp : https://community-care.mybluemix.net/
 Node-red link: https://node-red-tuecs.mybluemix.net/red/#flow/146b94e0.b75fcb

+- Do raise an Issue via this repo to get login credentials to our Node-RED instance or email `alex_wang@mymail.sutd.edu.sg`
-Make sure to `allow GPS location` on runtime for the webApp :)
+- Make sure to `allow GPS location` on runtime for the webApp :)

 ### Running on local environment instructions
 1. Proceed to copy over and change directory to `client-web-app`